build-on-aws/content/posts/amazon-bedrock-langchaingo-llm/index.md

 ## `langchaingo` implementation for Amazon Bedrock

-As mentioned before, with Amazon Bedrock, you have access to [multiple models](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html#models-supported?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-langchaingo&sc_geo=mult&sc_country=mult&sc_outcome=acq) including Cohere, Anthropic etc. We will cover how to extend Amazon Bedrock to build a plugin for the Anthropic Claude (v2) model, but the guidelines apply to other models as well.
+As mentioned before, Amazon Bedrock process access to [multiple models](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html#models-supported?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-langchaingo&sc_geo=mult&sc_country=mult&sc_outcome=acq) including Cohere, Anthropic etc. We will cover how to extend Amazon Bedrock to build a plugin for the Anthropic Claude (v2) model, but the guidelines apply to other models as well.

 Let's walk through the implementation at a high-level.